8048 QC Analyst II

 Participate in routine projects.

-Collect data, enter data and generate reports from electronic systems.
+Responsible for collecting, entering data and generating reports from electronic systems.

 All employees with jobs that require access to the Warehouse must be able to pass the Transportation Security Administration (TSA) Security Threat Assessment (STA).